Order of Malta Ambulance Corps: Senior members

 The national director of the Order of Malta Ambulance Corps is Comdr.
-John Wright, KM.
-In common with all members of the Ambulance Corps, Wright is a volunteer.
-He is assisted by two Deputy Directors, David Birchall KM and Brian Coote KM, Chief Medical Officer Dr. Lisa Cunningham DM, and a staff with responsibility for different areas of ambulance corps work.
+Brian Coote, KM.
+In common with all members of the Ambulance Corps, Coote is a volunteer.
+He is assisted by two deputy directors, David Birchall KM and Bernard Guthrie KM, Chief Medical Officer Dr. Lisa Cunningham DM, and a staff with responsibility for different areas of ambulance corps work.

 The president of the Irish Association of the Sovereign Military Order of Malta is Richard Duc de Stacpoole, KM, who succeeded Sir Adrian FitzGerald, Bt., the Knight of Kerry, KM.